 Carroll has published more than 300 articles and opinion pieces in mainstream media outlets including regular features in The New York Times and The Atlantic.
 He is co-editor of The Incidental Economist blog, which focuses on health and health care, and how data, research, and evidence can be used to improve it.
 In 2013, he created the Healthcare Triage, a YouTube channel that explains healthcare policy, medical research, and health topics to a broad public audience, which has 390,000 subscribers and the videos have been viewed more than 43 million times.
 Healthcare Triage won the first Health Care Digital Media award in 2015 from the National Institute for Health Care Management.
 Carroll is the author or co-author of 4 books, 3 book chapters, 6 health-related computer programs, and over 150 peer-reviewed articles.
 His work has been cited more than 8,000 times with an h-index of 41.
 Carroll has served as the principal investigator on more than $16 million in externally funded research from organizations like the Robert Wood Johnson Foundation and the NIH.

-In 2020, Carroll received the Bicentennial Medal in recognition of her distinguished contributions to Indiana University.
+In 2020, Carroll received the Bicentennial Medal in recognition of his distinguished contributions to Indiana University.